RomulusMirauta/KnowledgeBase/README.md

 <br>

 ## III.
-Scripting - Batch / Shell / Bash / PowerShell
+Scripting - Batch / Shell / Bash / PowerShell / AHK

 - If you encounter errors when trying to execute PowerShell commands/scripts on a host/VM, here is the workaround: <br>
     ```ps1